vlaaad/reveal/README.md

 - contextual eval:
   - alt+up/down for history
   - auto-insert closing brackets
-  - peek some useful ns to eval in
+  - pick some useful ns to eval in
 - more representations of objects:
   - as arbitrary JavaFx/cljfx nodes
   - url: as content, maybe even as a web page